stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-pac-env/pipeline-as-code-env.md

 # Prerequisites

-For performing this tutorial, you will need to have SAAP Cluster Admin role on the cluster
+1. You should have SAAP Cluster Admin role on the cluster.

-This tutorial assumes that tekton-pipeline-scc and tekton-pipeline-clusterrole are already deployed in the SAAP cluster.
+2. `tekton-pipeline` SCC (Service Cluster Configurations) and Tekton Pipeline ClusterRole should already be deployed in the SAAP cluster.

-MTO deployed on the Cluster
+3. Multi-Tenant Operator (MTO).

-Pre configured infra repository (TODO: link tutorial)
+4. You have a pre-configured infrastructure repository.
+(If not, follow [this tutorial](TODO: Add link to tutorial))

 # Deploying Service Account and RoleBinding